By Eric Johnson

 - South America (Columbia, Peru, Venezuela, Ecuador)

-Only 10 percent of the church’s membership is from Canada and the United States, mainly located in the eastern states, especially in Pennsylvania (12 congregations), Florida (7), Ohio (6), New Jersey (5), and Michigan (3).
+Only 10 percent of the church’s membership lives in Canada and the United States, mainly located in the eastern states, especially in Pennsylvania (12 congregations), Florida (7), Ohio (6), New Jersey (5), and Michigan (3).
 On the West Coast there are six congregations in California, with three in Arizona and two in New Mexico.
 Five congregations exist in Ontario, Canada.
 An individual church with two elders is called a “branch” while a church with only one elder is known as a “mission.”
 Most individual congregations are comprised of 50 or fewer members; only a few churches in the United States have more than 100 members, and generally no more than 125 members attend any particular branch.

 Missionary Programs for the Seed of Joseph are a high priority of The Church.
 In the eighteen-hundreds The Church began to preach the Gospel of Jesus Christ to the Native Peoples of the United States and Canada.
 The Church was established on two reserves in Canada in 1932.
 Subsequently, Native American missions were established in Arizona in 1961 and in New Mexico in 1971.
 Source